 If the Allow button does not appear, restart your computer and open System Preferences again.

-- A restart will be required.
+- You're at the final step.
+A restart will be required.
 Please restart the computer and the TechSmith System Audio Capture Component will be installed.

 Option 2: Re-Enable Component